Alan Turing Father of Modern Computing

 Cyanide poisoning claimed the death of Turing on June 8, 1954.
 His death was declared a suicide.
 In 2013, a campaign to recognize Turing as a national hero led to his posthumous pardon for his conviction for “gross indecency.”

-Legislation often referred to as “Turing's law” legally granted the pardon to any homosexual man found guilty under such past laws in 2017.
+In 2017, legislation commonly known as “Turing's law” legally granted pardons to any homosexual man who had been found guilty under such past laws.
 He was revealed as the face of the new £50 note on July 15, 2019; this note will be used in 2021 on June 23, the day of his birth.

 Conclusion